 The joint venture is one of the forms of strategic alliance.
-This can be understood as a temporary partnership where two or more parties come together to undertake a specific venture.
-The basic difference between the Joint Venture vs Strategic Alliance lies in the relationship that they share and the nature of the two entities.
+It can be understood as a temporary partnership where two or more parties come together to undertake a specific venture.
+The basic difference between the Joint Venture vs. Strategic Alliance lies in the relationship that they share and the nature of the two entities.

 What is a Joint Venture?

-The most important agreement in case of the Joint venture is the JV Agreement which specifies all the details about the contract.
-It mentions the partners’ rights and obligations, initial contribution, the objective of the venture, day to day operations to be carried out, the profit sharing ratio and responsibilities to losses.
+The most important agreement in the case of the Joint venture is the JV Agreement, which specifies all the details about the contract.
+It mentions the partners’ rights and obligations, initial contribution, the objective of the venture, day to day operations to be carried out, the profit-sharing ratio, and responsibilities to losses.

-The strategic alliance is an agreement where two or more independent parties come together for an objective and does not lose their independence.
-Two or more parties usually form a strategic alliance when each has some expertise or business resources which help in achieving the target or enhancing their businesses.
+The strategic alliance is an agreement where two or more independent parties come together for an objective and do not lose their independence.
+Two or more parties usually form a strategic alliance when each has some expertise or business resources that help in achieving the target or enhancing their businesses.

 A joint venture can also be a form of the strategic alliance when they combine together to form another new company without losing its current existence.
-This is less than a proper merger or partnership of two firms.
+It is less than a proper merger or partnership between two firms.
 The parties with the common interest come together to achieve the common business objectives with the intention to earn a profit.

 The followings are the key differences between them:

 - The joint venture is known as an association formed by two or more entities, having a separate legal identity, to achieve specific business objectives.
-On the other hand, a strategic alliance is an arrangement between two or more companies who work together to carry out a certain objective.
+On the other hand, a strategic alliance is an arrangement between two or more companies that work together to carry out a specific objective.
 Here a new company is formed with the original companies continuing to operate.

-- In case of a joint venture, the existence of the contractual agreement is necessary which specifies all the terms and conditions of the arrangement between the two parties, however, there is no such compulsion in case of a strategic alliance.
+- In the case of a joint venture, the existence of the contractual agreement is necessary, which specifies all the terms and conditions of the arrangement between the two parties.
+However, there is no such compulsion in the case of a strategic alliance.
 It can be expressly declared or can be implied too.

-- The joint venture is a separate legal entity having its own separate identity however the strategic alliance is not a separate legal entity.
+- The joint venture is a separate legal entity having its own distinct identity; however, the strategic alliance is not a separate legal entity.

-- The purpose to form the joint venture is to reduce the risk whereas the strategic alliance is driven by the goal of maximization of returns.
+- The purpose of forming the joint venture is to reduce the risk, whereas the strategic alliance is driven by the goal of maximization of returns.

-- Since joint venture is formed by two firms coming together and joining to form a separate legal entity to carry out mutual objectives, it has bilateral management whereas in case of the strategic alliance a delegated management is usually found since the independent entities continue to operate.
+- Since a joint venture is formed by two firms coming together and joining to form a separate legal entity to carry out mutual objectives, it has bilateral management.
+In the case of the strategic alliance, delegated management is usually found since the independent entities continue to operate.